Anaphe or Epanaphe Textiles

 Sanyan Silk

-Silk garments made from this type of silk have been made for centuries in West Africa, primarily by Yoruba people in Nigeria where it is the men who do the weaving (Clarke 1997).
+Silk garments made from this type of silk have been made for centuries in West Africa, primarily by Yoruba and Hausa people in Nigeria where traditionally the men did the weaving (Clarke 1997).
 Textiles are woven as very narrow strips, which are then tailored together into larger pieces that can be used for clothing.
 The ipele is a woman’s dress or wrapper.
-A man’s robe called an agbada may also be composed of this silk.
-The holes woven into the cloth are called openwork.
+Men’s robes called gbariye and agbada may also be composed of this silk.
+The holes woven into the cloth are called openwork (Kent 1971).

-Description: An ipele (the Yoruba word for shawl) of sanyan silk (Anaphe sp.
+Description: An ipele (the Yoruba word for a wrapped skirt) of sanyan silk (Anaphe sp.
 Or Epanaphe sp., Notodontidae) from the town of Ondo (in Ondo State), Nigeria, made circa 1900.
 Purchased in April 2009 from Duncan Clarke, an authority on African textiles, who said it has an unusual pattern.

 Production Location: Nigeria